batgirl/docker-contact-form/README.md

 # contact-form
-PWP Contact form Demo
+#### Docker/Hyper PWP Contact Form Demo

+---

 Commands to run from directory with Dockerfile in it:

+---

-Build the image:
+Build the image with your DockerHub username:

-`docker image build -t contact-form .`
+`docker build . -t <YOUR_USERNAME>/contact-form`

-`-t contact-form` allows us to give the image our own name
+`-t` allows us to give the image our own name

 `.` refers to where you want to create the image from

+---

 Check for the image:

 `docker images`

+---

 Create a new container from the image:

-`docker container run --rm -p 8080:80 -d contact-form`
+`docker container run --rm -p 8080:80 -d <YOUR_USERNAME>/contact-form`

 `--rm` means to delete the container when it stops running (default is to be manually removed)